Cultivation theory: Race and ethnicity

+A substantial part of stereotyping and perception of races can be drawn back to the media.
+The representation and the depiction of races and ethnicities in media can have an effect on how we stereotype them.
+Both representation and lack of representation can have an effect on people of differing races and social groups.
+Lack of representation in media can lead people, especially children, to feel a lack of self worth or less valued than another race or social group.
+This can be seen when looking into how media, specifically television and film, portray different races and ethnicities.

 Meghan S. Sanders and Srividya Ramasubramanian (2012) studied perceptions that African American media consumers hold about fictional characters portrayed in film and television.
 They found that—while study participants tended to view all African American characters positively—social class, rather than race or ethnicity, mattered more in perceptions about the warmth and competence of a character.
-Their study suggests that the ethnicity of media consumers needs to be taken into account in cultivation studies, because media consumers with different backgrounds likely perceive media portrayals, and their faithfulness to reality, differently.
+Their study suggests that the ethnicity of media consumers needs to be taken into account in cultivation studies, because media consumers with different backgrounds likely perceive media portrayals, and their faithfulness to reality differently.
+The depiction of these ethnic groups in media can have an effect on how they are perceived in reality and even how they perceive each other.

 A study by Elizabeth Behm-Morawitz and David Ta (2014) examined the cultivation effects of video games on White students' perceptions of Black and Asian individuals.
 While no significant effects were found for perceptions of Asian individuals, researchers found that those who spent a greater amount of time playing video games, no matter what genre, held a less positive view of Black people.
 They also found that real-life interaction with Black individuals did not change this effect.
 Behm-Morawitz and Ta suggest that the stable, negative racial and ethnic stereotypes portrayed in video game narratives of any genre impact real-world beliefs, in spite of more varied real-life interactions with racial and ethnic minorities.